 There’s a mention of the original idea for the comic being that of a fanzine, so unsure were Patrick Gallagher, Tony Husband and Mark Rodgers of whether a publisher would pick it up, which is new information to me.
 However, when the dummy issue was produced (a lot of which made its way into the preview issue) it went down a storm with IPC Magazines and our favourite publication was born.
 Also here is the first mention of the forthcoming OiNK record and a quick mention of the original flexidisc being played on a local radio station (we already knew John Peel played it on his BBC show).

-Here’s the article in full, the opening paragraphs of which do beg the question how many times can you mention Whizzer and Chips!
+Here’s the article in full, the opening paragraphs of which do beg the question of how many times can you mention Whizzer and Chips?

+Already on the blog you can check out a Retro Gamer article featuring an interview with the game’s coder Jon Williams.
 There’s more to come, including a special issue of OiNK inside Crash magazine, which also had a special article and an extra page from none other than Frank Sidebottom, so look out for that on Saturday 25th June 2022.
 Then just a few weeks later I’ll show you the Zzap!
 64 review of the game to see how it was received at the time, on Saturday 9th July.
-Later in the year I’ll tell you how I was finally able to play the game decades later when it was released under a completely different name!
+Later in the year I’ll tell you how I was finally able to play the game decades later when it was released under a completely different name.
 Plus there’ll be a full guide to beating the game.
 These both relate to Commodore Format and in keeping with the real time nature of the blog I’ll be covering those issues on Thursday 13th October and Thursday 10th November.